kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:af2f6f90f3
 ## Create a List

 Lists are probably the most versatile data structures in Python.
 A list can be defined by writing a list of comma separated values in square brackets.
 Lists might contain items of different types.
-Python lists are mutable and individual elements of a list can be changed.
+Python lists are mutable - individual elements of a list can be changed while the identity does not change.

 ```{python}
 Country =['INDIA','USA','GERMANY','UK','AUSTRALIA']